-First of all: Laos is beautiful, there are lots of mountains, dense green jungle, pretty waterfalls and amazing temples.
-Furthermore, it’s a country with an interesting but also a sad history, a history I knew too little about before visiting the COPE center in Vientiane.
+Laos is a beautiful country in Southeast Asia, there are lots of mountains, dense green jungles, pretty waterfalls, and amazing temples.
+It’s a country with a sad history, a history I knew too little about before visiting the COPE center in Vientiane.

-Laos budget: how much does it cost to travel Laos
+Laos travel budget: how much does it cost to travel Laos

 - I traveled around Laos with my husband, all expenses are for the two of us together.

-- We spent 14 days in Laos, entering the country at the Thai/Lao border near Huay Xai and exiting by train via the Thai/Lao Friendship Bridge near Vientiane.
+- We spent 14 days in Laos in total.
+We entered Laos via the Thai/Lao border near Huay Xai and exited by train via the Thai/Lao Friendship Bridge near Vientiane.

 - In total we spent 7.154.000LAK / €798 / $896 in the 2 weeks we spent in the country.
 This comes down to an average travel budget of 511.000LAK / €57 / $64 per day.